Survey on Publicly Available Sinhala Natural Language Processing Tools and Research

 Applications of the semantic layer are more advanced than the ones below it in Figure~\ref{fig:nlpLayers}.
-But even with the obvious lack of resources and tools, a number of attempts have been made on semantic level applications for the Sinhala Language.
+But even with the obvious lack of resources and tools, a number of attempts have been made on semantic-level applications for the Sinhala Language.
 The earliest attempt on semantic analysis was done by~\citet{herath1990syntactic} using their earlier work which dealt with Sinhala morphological analysis~\cite{herath1989sinhalese}.
-A Sinhala semantic similarity measure has been developed for short sentences by~\citet{kadupitiya2016sinhala}.
-This work has been then extended by~\citet{kadupitiya2017sinhala} for the application use case of \textit{short answer grading}.
-Data and tools for these projects are not publicly available.
-A deterministic process flow for automatic Sinhala text summarizing was proposed by~\citet{welgama2012automatic}.